al3xive/doc_md/_documentation/getting_started.md

 content_markdown: |-
   Welcome to our API.

-  This API document is designed for those interested in developing for our platform.
+  This API documentation is designed for those who interested in developing for our platform.

-  This API is still under development and will evolve.
+  The documentation is still under development.

+  Please be aware that video URL should contain urlencoded value only.
+Unicode values are not accepted.
+  {: .info }

+  Check our info boxes below.

   You'll succeed if you do this.
   {: .success }